Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Theoretical input

 The experimental information entering the fit is provided in terms of the spin-dependent structure function $g_1(x,Q^2)$ (or ratios involving $g_1$), which in leading-twist collinear factorization can be written as~\cite{Blumlein:2010rn,Leader:2010rb,Adamiak:2023yhz,deFlorian:2009vb,Nocera:2014uea}

 where the sum runs over active quark and antiquark flavors, $e_q$ is the electric charge of flavor $q$; $\Delta q$ and $\Delta g$ denote quark and gluon polarized PDFs, and $\Delta C_{q,g}$ are the corresponding massless coefficient functions computed through the NLO in perturbative QCD~\cite{Zijlstra:1993sh}.
+The helicity-dependent splitting functions (polarized anomalous dimensions) entering DGLAP evolution at NLO follow Refs.~\cite{Mertig:1995ny,Vogelsang:1995vh}.
+Polarized splitting functions are also known beyond NLO, including the three-loop (NNLO) results~\cite{Moch:2014sna,Blumlein:2021ryt,Blumlein:2021enk}; however, in the present analysis we consistently use NLO evolution.
 The Mellin convolution acting on the Bjorken variable $x$ is defined as

 \paragraph{Semi-inclusive DIS:}

 For SIDIS, we consider the longitudinally polarized structure function $g_1^h(x,z,Q^2)$ associated with the production of an identified hadron $h$ in the current fragmentation region.
 At leading twist, it factorizes into polarized PDFs, perturbative coefficient functions, and unpolarized FFs as~\cite{Adamiak:2023yhz}